M-Lenczyk/ApacheArrowFlightODBC/README.md

 ### 3. TurbODBC

-Turbodbc is a Python module that allows you to access relational databases via  the Open Database Connectivity (ODBC) interface.
-Turbodbc offers built-in support for NumPy and Apache Arrow.
-The turbodbc module is faster compared to pyodbc is faster.
-Turbodbc allows you to massively download result sets and upload query parameters.
+Turbodbc is a Python module that allows you to access relational databases via the Open Database Connectivity (ODBC) interface just like pyodbc.
+Turbodbc offers built-in support for NumPy and Apache Arrow and therefore is faster compared to pyodbc.
+TurbODBC returns results already in the Arrow format, so creating any custom scripts for a row-to-column transform are not necessary.
+The arrow format and there fore turbODBC allows you to massively download result sets and upload query parameters.

 ### 4. TPC-DS